Knox United Church

 The Worship Committee is very active.
 The committee meets monthly, plans participation in the services and gives appropriate feedback to those leading the service.
 We value our United Church traditions but we embrace contemporary theological insights.
 The Worship Committee recently purchased “More Voices” songbooks through their fundraising.

-The M&S Fund is well supported and we have Minutes for Mission once a month.
+The M&S Fund is well supported and we have Stories of Our Faith twice a month.
 We also have Stewardship Sundays, which have encouraged many of our congregation to join PAR.

-Knox United Church is well respected in the ministerial association.
-We host an interdenominational service at least once a year and participate in World Day of Prayer.
-We also conduct monthly Sunday services for residents at Rocky Mountain Village, a local seniors’ home.
+We conduct monthly Sunday services for residents at Rocky Mountain Village, a local seniors’ home.

 As Fernie is becoming a wedding destination for many young couples, our Marriage policy welcomes all who wish a Christian wedding.